Phifo/blueimp-gallery/README.md

 ## More Features

-blueimp Gallery has a lot more features and options as adding control keys, fullscreen, slide interval, etc. The complete documentation is on the [blueimp Gallery site](https://github.com/blueimp/Gallery).
+blueimp Gallery has a lot more features and options as adding control keys, fullscreen, slide interval, video support (youtube and vimeo) etc. The complete documentation is on the [blueimp Gallery site](https://github.com/blueimp/Gallery).

 ## Contributing